agilebits/onepassword-app-extension/README.md

 Simply copy and paste the code into your view controller, wire up the 1Password button action, and you're good to go.

-The 1Password Extension is new, so you'll need to be running the 1Password Beta to test.
-See below for details.

 ## Getting Started

 Adding 1Password support to your app is easy.
-To demonstrate how it works, we have a sample app for iOS that showcases all of these 1Password features.
+To demonstrate how it works, we have two sample apps for iOS that showcase all of the 1Password features.

-### Step 1: Download the Demo Project
+### Step 1: Download the Source Code and Sample Apps

 To get started, download the 1Password Extension project from https://github.com/AgileBits/onepassword-extension/archive/master.zip, or [clone it from GitHub](https://github.com/AgileBits/onepassword-extension).

-Inside the downloaded folder, you'll find the resources needed to integrate with 1Password, such as images and scripts, and the `1Password Extension Demo for iOS` project.
-This project contains a sample ACME app that demonstrates how to integrate the 1Password Login and Signup features, as well as an ACME Browser app that showcases the WebView Filling feature.
+Inside the downloaded folder, you'll find the resources needed to integrate with 1Password, such as images, scripts, and sample code.
+The sample code includes two apps from ACME Corporation: one that demonstrates how to integrate the 1Password Login and Signup features, as well as a browser that showcases the WebView Filling feature.

 ### Step 2: Install the Latest 1Password & XCode Betas